What is CreChar®?

 Biochar is very porous and has a high number of functional groups on its surface.
 These properties make it a uniquely versatile carbon material that is suitable for many applications, including as an adsorbent for environmental pollutants or as a catalyst for chemical reactions.

 Most biochars are made from virgin materials such as wood.
 This places additional strain on resources that are already limited.

 In contrast, we produce CreChar® from selected secondary biomass, difficult-to-recycle paper and cardboard waste which would otherwise go to landfills or be sent for incineration.
 Using these materials to make CreChar® instead is in full accordance with a waste-free circular economy future policy.

 This unique approach has allowed Carbogenics to become a leader in carbon upcycling, helping to build a greener, cleaner world for everyone.

 How CreChar® works

-CreChar® is an innovative patent-pending carbon material that enhances many biological processes in industry and agriculture.
+CreChar® is an innovative patented carbon material that enhances many biological processes in industry and agriculture.
 It brings peak performance to anaerobic digestion and wastewater treatment among others.

 With its large surface area and its unique chemical composition, CreChar® can stabilize biological performance and regulate pH in anaerobic digestion and wastewater treatment plants.
 It also has the potential to create ideal growth conditions for functional and process-enhancing microorganisms that digest organic waste.

 Thanks to these properties, CreChar® increases the stability and efficiency of anaerobic digestion and wastewater treatment processes.
-The increased efficiency means that an anaerobic digestion plant can produce up to 15% more biogas from the same amount of feedstock or maintain its output using less feedstock.
+The increased efficiency means that an anaerobic digestion plant can produce around 10% more biogas from the same amount of feedstock or maintain its output using less feedstock.